imrefazekas/connect-rest/README.md

 By passing the restDomain object, connect-rest will assign req and rest object to that domain and in any occurring error, it will be sent to the caller with HTTP status code 500.

-## Validation
+## Customization

+When assigning routes with rest API you can pass an object too.
+This object looks like this:

+	{
+		contentType: ''
+		validator: ...
+	}

+The contentType defines what the given REST service will retrieve.
+If not given, 'application/json' will be used.

-When assigning routes with rest API you can pass a validation function as well, which can be used to determine if the REST function can be called in a given circumstances or should be ignored.
+The validator is a function, which can be used to determine if the REST function can be called in a given circumstances or should be ignored.
 This could mean authorization or ip address validation or other security concern.

 	rest.post( [ { path: '/shake', version: '>=2.0.0' }, { path: '/twist', version: '>=2.1.1' } ], function( request, content ){
 		return JSON.stringify(content);
-	}, null, function(req, res){ return _.contains(req.user.roles, "superuser"); } );
+	}, null, { contentType:'application/xml', validator: function(req, res){ return _.contains(req.user.roles, "superuser"); } } );

 ## Server - extracted from the tests